100 Things To Do In Los Angeles Los Angeles 100Top One Hundred Things To Do In Los Angeles

 23 (38) Greystone Park and Mansion or Greystone Manor

 If you want to see an LA mansion this could be for you.
 Enter the home that should be yours through the wrought-iron gates and let your imagination take over.
-16-acre grounds and 55-rooms are all yours for nothing so long as you don’t mind sharing.
+The lushly landscaped16-acre grounds and 55-rooms are all yours for nothing so long as you don’t mind sharing.
+The fortress-like Tudor mansion Greystone manor contains over 46,000 square feet of living space.
+It is widely regarded as the largest and grandest mansion on the West coast.
+It is certainly the biggest home ever built in Beverly Hills which is just as well as it attracts a lot of visitors.

 Greystone Park and Mansion or Greystone Manor